 Jorn & Morten:

 Kristian is well known for his horological passion and knowledge in the Scandinavian countries and among the international watch communities.
 His views and opinions are regarded by many and recognised by various worldwide publications.
 He has become a friend of LW over the years.
-We highly value his views and are honoured to feature him as our first guest-writer for "Me & My LW".
+We highly value his views and are honoured to feature him as our first guest-writer.

 Trekking in the Everest Region